Aks-stack/Movie-app/README.md

 ## Description:

 This project is a web application for browsing and potentially streaming movies.
 It's built with React.js for a performant and user-friendly interface, and Redux for efficient state management.
+### I do not endorse piracy of any kind I simply enjoy programming.

 ## Features: